akamai-open/imaging-sample-viewers/README.md

 # Akamai Sample Image Viewers

 This library visualizes various collections of images in a browser.
 A collection might represent a particular product on an e-commerce site, or a set of images related to a news article.

 This library integrates directly with Images and Image Collections defined by Akamai's Image Manager.
-The Image Collection contains all relevant information about which images to display and how images should be organized,
+The Image Collection contains all relevant information about which images to display and how images should be organized.

 The APIs can be found at: https://developer.akamai.com/api/imaging/imaging/reference.html

 ## Project organization
 * /src - project sources
 * /lib - 3rd party dependency libraries

 ## Install
 See INSTALL for installation instructions.

 ## Getting Started
 * Create a viewer page in HTML including Image Viewer widget.